rhdtownsend/gyre/docs/source/user-guide/performance-tuning.rst

 non-adiabatic calculations.
 These are numerically challenging because the oscillation equations deep in the stellar interior can be extremely :wiki:`stiff <Stiff_equation>`.
-In such cases, the :nml:value:`MAGNUS_GL2` scheme, although computationaly expensive, appears to give superior results.
+In such cases, the :nml:value:`MAGNUS_GL2` scheme, although computationally expensive, appears to give superior results.

 Matrix Solver